 This winter white, photo inspiration offers many opportunities for D.I.Y. details that can translate to any size gathering.

 This is a close-up of the beautiful, ribbon wreath above the fireplace.
 Light blue and silvery-gray add warm color to the snowy, bridal white.
 Very nice colors for winter holiday and wedding decor.

 This wreath can be created with a styrofoam wreath base from the craft store.
 Satin (or other) ribbon bows are pinned to the styrofoam base with a straight pin, hidden under the bow knot.
 It’s easy to learn as you go.
 You can re-shape your bows as you get better at tying, and re-pin and position them as you make your way around the wreath.
 I love projects that you really can’t mess up.
 Each piece is a unique work of art after all!

-Fabulous ideas for your wedding or holiday gathering.
+Fabulous ideas for your reception or holiday gathering.
 “Snowy” tipped pine cones atop the wedding cake and glittery branches attached to the candle glass.
 Creative, simple, festive and easy decorations.

 Choose the pine cone size that suits your project and brush each plate/scale with a touch of white or silver craft paint.

 Clip thin, straight branch tips to the height that is appropriate for your glass candle holders or votives.
 Spread silver and white glitter onto a tray or piece of foil, coat the branches with a brush of white glue and roll it in the glitter.
 A little more glue to hold the branches to the candle glass.
 Tie a string around it until they are thoroughly dry then remove.
 I think a ribbon tied around the candle would add a nice touch.
 Of course you didn’t need that micro-mini tutorial.
 These will be easy, and the results are absolutely stunning!

 A sprinkle of coconut on the cake would be pretty with a pine cone topper.